TRENDING ON ONEINDIA

 The nourishing legume can be consumed in a variety of ways, you can add it in salads, soups, have it as a stew with steamed rice, etc. It keeps you satiated and provides you with various nutrients.
 So, read on to know more about the most beneficial bean belonging to the legume family.

-Nutritional Value Of Black-eyed Peas
+Nutritional Value Of Cowpea or Black-Eyed Peas

 100 grams of black-eyed peas have 336 calories.
 The legume has minute traces of riboflavin (0.226 gm), thiamin (0.853 mg), pyridoxine (0.357 mg) and copper (0.845 mcg).
 100 grams of black-eyed peas contain approximately